Blood Alcohol Level Chart: Effects And Risks (2025)

 Moderate Impairment, What BAC is Drunk?
 (BAC 0.05% - 0.10%)

 Once BAC reaches moderate levels, the effects of alcohol are more obvious and can affect how well someone can function.
 At this stage, rather than blood alcohol level normal range, people have bigger problems with judgment and moving properly.
 This level can cause over-the-top behavior, less sharpness, and slower reactions.
-A BAC of 0.08% is often the legal limit for driving in many areas, showing the point where it can start to be unsafe for the public.
+A BAC of 0.08% is often the legal limit for driving in many areas, showing the point where it can start to be unsafe for the public—and lead to DUI charges for drivers.

 High Impairment (BAC 0.12% - 0.19%)